jk5279/R-PIP-Constraint/README.md

 # R-PIP-constraint

-PyTorch implementation of the **Proactive Infeasibility Prevention (PIP)** framework for the Traveling Salesman Problem with Time Windows (TSPTW), built on [POMO](https://github.com/yd-kwon/POMO).
+PyTorch implementation of the **Proactive Infeasibility Prevention (PIP)** framework for the Stochastic Traveling Salesman Problem with Time Windows (STSPTW), built on [POMO](https://github.com/yd-kwon/POMO).

 ## Overview

-This repository contains a streamlined implementation of the PIP framework focused on TSPTW.
+This repository contains a streamlined implementation of the PIP framework focused on STSPTW.
 PIP is an effective approach that integrates Lagrangian multipliers to enhance constraint awareness and introduces preventative infeasibility masking to proactively guide solution construction.

 **Note:** This is a simplified version of the original [PIP-constraint](https://github.com/jieyibi/PIP-constraint) repository, containing only:
-- TSPTW problem implementation
+- STSPTW problem implementation
 - POMO and POMO+PIP training and evaluation code
-- TSPTW datasets and pretrained models
+- STSPTW datasets and pretrained models

 ## Paper